jpjpjp2020org/yapitap/README.md

     ```
 - Main point - on client side user can mark complete for already done courses too - unified logic. - DONE
 - consider if need to return a clean url with 2nd request. - NO NEED
+- CLIENT SIDE: User Option: Allowing users to choose between writing their own study plan or using the official description - adds flexibility and could save users time, especially if the official description is detailed and relevant.
+- CLIENT SIDE - NB - user might orshould have an option to update the link if need be - MIGHT BE BEST TO CONSUME DETAILS AGAIN FOR DATA INTEGRITY - POS ITERATION MAYBE